yrahul3910/video-sharing-site/README.md

 * `WatchPage`: The page where the user can watch, rate, and comment on a video.
 * `Comments`: All comments and replies for a video.
 * `Doge`: Find out ;)
+* `NewLogin`: A more modern login experience.
+Uses a background video taken from [Vimeo's Project Yosemite](https://vimeo.com/projectyose).

 # Style Guides